Asbestos In Your Home

 Parts of some pre-1979 appliances (e.g. toasters, clothes dryers, hair dryers)

-Asbestos was also used as a component of spray applied to textured ceilings.
-For many years, acoustic-ceiling (textured cottage cheese) was a standard feature in many homes, and until the late 1970's, asbestos was a common component of that ceiling material.
-Fortunately, this type of asbestos is not regarded as a significant health hazard unless it is disturbed (falling apart).
+Asbestos was also commonly used in spray-applied textured ceiling coatings.
+For many years, acoustic ceilings, often called "popcorn" or "cottage cheese" ceilings, were a standard feature in homes.
+Until the late 1970s, asbestos was a common ingredient in these materials.
+Fortunately, this type of asbestos is not considered a significant health hazard unless it is disturbed or begins to deteriorate, releasing fibers into the air.

 Press F5 (on your keyboard) for additional testimonials